CooperRS/RMDateSelectionViewController/README.md

 ###How to localize the buttons?
 [Localization](https://github.com/CooperRS/RMDateSelectionViewController/wiki/Localization)

-###Limitations
-Due to some UIKit internals, it is not possible to show a date selection view controller from an instance of UITableViewController.
-If the UITableViewController instance is wrapped into an UINavigationController instance the date selection view controller will be shown from the UINavigationController instance.
-If no UINavigationController can be used instead, an error will be logged and showing the date selection view controller will be canceled (to prevent your app from crashing).

 ## Documentation
 There is an additional documentation available provided by the CocoaPods team.
 Take a look at [cocoadocs.org](http://cocoadocs.org/docsets/RMDateSelectionViewController/).